The Grey Ones

 Followers of the Grey Ones swear that they will always keep what they kill.
 This means that whatever or whoever they kill, must be utilized to its full advantage.
 Bodies should be looted to the fullest extent and meat and usable parts should be harvested.
 For the gods show no pity in the best of times, but they turn an especially cold eye on those who do not take care of themselves first.
 Should the follower break this oath, they must act quickly to atone for their broken Vow and make an appropriately impressive sacrifice, or else they suffer progressive Weakened states.
 On the first day of their broken vow, they suffer -2 Speed, on the second day they also suffer -2 Fortitude, and on the third day they also sustain -2 Strength.
 These states cannot be remedied through normal means, and take place over the next three event days subsequent to the broken oath, even if that spans two events.

 Should a follower accept their punishment and last three event days without rectifying their broken vow, they are no longer considered a follower of the Grey Ones, and will be unable to gain a benefit from offerings until they have made amends through atonement and a precious offering.
-It should be noted that even if the adherent dies while so cursed, the effects of the broken vow remain upon their return from the dead.
+It should be noted that even if the adherent dies while so damned, the effects of the broken vow remain upon their return from the dead.

 Make an Offering

 The Grey Ones promise the following gifts to those who leave an offering at their shrine.
 Anyone can trigger the shrine by presenting the proper offering and using the prayer ability, by swearing the following Oath: